nqt230/sample-react-app/README.md

 This is a simple task management app created for the CVWO assignment.
 Done by: Ng Qi Ting, A0233137M

+The app has been deployed on heroku.
+You can access it [here](https://cvwo-app230-frontend.herokuapp.com/).

 ## Getting Started

 ### Running the app